MundoDele Spanish Grammar

 Quien and quienes: relative clauses about people

 Quien and quienes refer to people.
-They are especially common after prepositions and in non-restrictive clauses.
-In many simple restrictive clauses, que is more common.
+They are especially common after prepositions and in clauses that add extra information.
+In many simple identifying clauses, que is more common.

 | Spanish example | Relative pronoun | English meaning | Note |